srsran/srsRAN_Project/README.md

   * mbedTLS:             <https://www.trustedfirmware.org/projects/mbed-tls/>
   * git-lfs:             <https://git-lfs.github.com/>
   * googletest:          <https://github.com/google/googletest/>
-    * You can skip test building by using the cmake option `-DBUILD_TESTS=False`.
+    * You can skip test building by using the cmake option `-DBUILD_TESTING=False`.
 GoogleTest is not mandatory when building without tests.

 You can install the required libraries for some example distributions with the commands below: